pbeagon/GettingCleaningData/Codebook.md

 ## Step 4 Variables

-*measuresList* List of relevant measurement variable names during cleaning *measuresFinal*  List of relevant measurement variable names after cleaning and trimming.
+*measuresList* List of relevant measurement variable names during cleaning <br>
+*measuresFinal*  List of relevant measurement variable names after cleaning and trimming <br>
-*subject_total* Concatenated table of the activity labels from test and train phases *datasetFinal* Final dataset after combining columns of subjects, activity description <br>
+*subject_total* Concatenated table of the activity labels from test and train phases <br>
+*datasetFinal* Final dataset after combining columns of subjects, activity description <br>
-and activity normalised numerical figures.
+and activity normalised numerical figures. <br>

+## Step 5 Variables

+*tidy_activity* Data grouped by activity and subjected to mean average function <br>
+*tidy_subject* Data grouped and sorted by subjectID and subjected to mean average function <br>
+*tidy_total* Combination of tidy_activity and tidy_subject data tables, including tidiness <br>
+added to group column explaining the values.
+This data is written to file and submitted.